The Great Fire of London - What Happened? A Guide for Kids

 Thursday 6th September 1666:

-By early morning on the 6th September the last few fires are finally put out.
+By early morning on the 6th of September, the last few fires are finally put out.

 John Evelyn, another man who kept a diary during this time, walked through the city to St Paul’s Cathedral and claimed that the ground was still so hot that it burned the soles of his shoes.